cvansteenburg/LLMitless/README.md

 Supports local files, as well as those passed in directly or via API calls.

 ## Setup
-- Intended to be run locally.
-Install dependencies via poetry.
+- Install dependencies via poetry.
-- Add a '.env' file with api keys (wandb, openai, etc)
+- Add a '.env' file with your api keys (wandb, openai, etc)
 - Use datasets_sample as a template for the hierarchy of local files for use with chains.
 Best numbered and laid out in the format shown in `datasets_sample`
+- Set a port in `serve.py`, open the port (using ngrok, for example), and run `serve.py`.
+- LLM_testbed uses FastAPI: once running, you can find documentation and make test calls by visiting /docs

 ## Key modules
 `parsers/` contains modules that parse formats for use with LLMs